AceOfPentacle/AceOfPentacle/README.md

 - 👋 Hello
-- 👀 I’m interested in game art, programiring, designe, monetization,...all about game
+- 👀 I’m interested about art, vector art and tracking
 - 🌱 I’m currently learning ...
-Unity, C#, Illustrator, Photoshop, Animation, Coding
+Illustrator and Photoshop
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... my insta @aquamoon_7